MiGSecurity/Perfect-You/README.md

 # Perfect-You
-A gamefied scheduler for those who have troubles staying consistant A minimalist CLI-based productivity tracker that rewards you with XP for completing scheduled tasks — and punishes you for skipping them.
+A gamefied scheduler for those who have troubles staying consistant.
+A minimalist CLI-based productivity tracker that rewards you with XP for completing scheduled tasks — and punishes you for skipping them.
 Think of it as a time-blocking planner mixed with an RPG.

 ## 🚀 Features